 Over the 100 plus years that the Stampede’s taken place, it’s developed a distinct style that’s best defined by cowboy shirts, jeans, giant belt buckles and 10-gallon hats.
 Even Wills and Kate got into the spirit sporting matching his’n’hers cowboy hats when they visited the Calagary Stampede as part of their honeymoon tour back in 2011.

-Giant belt buckles, 10-gallon hats and cowboy/cowgirl shirts (despite Isabel Marant’s best efforts) have never really caught on as a mainstream trend but almost everyone owns a pair of cowboy boots, or Western-inspired booties.
+Giant belt buckles, 10-gallon hats and cowboy/cowgirl shirts (despite Isabel Marant’s best efforts) have never really caught on as a mainstream trend but almost everyone owns a pair of cowboy boots for men, or Western-inspired booties.
 Kate Moss helped make the trend popular in the early 2000s (they were paired most often with long, flowing Prairie skirts) and it’s never really disappeared.
-Durable, tough and good-looking enough to go with everything from your skinny jeans to your short shorts, cowboy boots are the bees knees.
+Durable, tough and good-looking enough to go with everything from your skinny jeans to your short shorts, cowboy boots are the bees knees for the right occasion.
+My cowboy boots & my Over the knee boots are favs!

 This year, given everything our Canadian cowboys and cowgirls have faced, there’s no better trend to sport.
 Check out our Stampede worthy looks here.